niimatik/holbertonschool-hbnb/part3/README.md

-# HBnB Part 2
+# HBnB Part 3

-This directory contains all the task 2 of the HBnB project.
+This directory contains all the tasks of the HBnB project part 3.
 You will find down below eplanations about the purpose of all directories and files, a complete description of the core business logic classes, as well as example of uses and instructions to run the application correctly.

 ## Table of Contents